 Medicare is for those age 65 or older and those that qualify through disability.
 The federal program is not income-based.

 What happens if I sell my house while on Medicare?

 Selling your home only affects Medicare Part B and Part B costs if the sale is taxable and the adjusted gross income exceeds Medicare limits.
 Otherwise, there is no effect on the cost of your Medicare.

 The more you make in gross income, the higher the IRMAA.
 For example, someone in the first “high earner bracket” only pays $12.40 a month plus the cost of the Part D premium.
 Further, the Part B increase is only $68 more than the standard monthly Part B premium.

-Capital gains taxes may apply if you make a profit on investments, including real estate sales.
-But the IRS does allow a certain portion of real estate capital gains to be excluded.
-Singles may exclude up to $250,000 and married couples may exclude $500,000.
+Capital gains taxes may apply if you profit from investments, including real estate sales.
+But the IRS does allow a specific portion of real estate capital gains to be excluded.
+Singles may exclude up to $250,000, and married couples may exclude $500,000.